gourabdg47/gourabdg47.github.io/_posts/2025-08-19-operation-shatterbox.md

 - [ ] **Establish Persistence:** The system will be rebooted.
 Ensure your access survives by creating a persistent backdoor (e.g., cron job, systemd service).

 - [ ] **Cover Your Tracks:** You are a ghost.
 From your root shell, selectively erase your login and command history from the system logs (`/var/log/auth.log`, `.bash_history`).

-- [ ] **Capture All Flags:** The creators of Shatterbox have hidden multiple flags throughout the filesystem and in various services.
-The final challenge is to find every single one.